 It was almost as if all these disaffected young men were waiting for a figure to come along who, having achieved nothing in his life, pretended as though he had achieved everything, who by using the tools of fantasy, could transmute their loserdom (in 4chan parlance, their “fail”), into “win”.

-This thing about who the geeks are is a touch-point.
+This thing about who the geeks are and whether they are in fact disadvantaged is a touch-point.

 For a cultural-studies take which regards geekdom as a problem by trying to acquire the rights of other minorities, see Postmodern geekdom as simulated ethnicity.

-For Scott Alexander eloquently arguing that lumping all geeks in together is a problem, see Untitled:
+For Scott Alexander eloquently arguing that lumping all geeks in together and disregarding their grievances is a problem, see Untitled:

-There is a growing trend in Internet feminism that works exactly by conflating the ideas of nerd, misogynist, virgin, person who disagrees with feminist tactics [sic] or politics, and unlovable freak.
+There is a growing trend in Internet feminism that works exactly by conflating the ideas of nerd, misogynist, virgin, person who disagrees with feminist tactics or politics , and unlovable freak.

-Anyway, moving on.
-An archetypical example, if not the most dire, of actual male toxicity, was the aforementioned “gamergate”, where some males were pissed that merely most, rather than all, video games, are for them.
-These 'gaters ran around being shrill online and managed to legitimate a movement that habitually sheltered amongst them angry boys who like righteously making rape threats at a putative conspiracy of women influencing video game coverage using their naughty vaginas.
-(I’m going with “boys” here since it’s a clear failure to meet standards of adult behaviour to make rape threats, though I don’t know the actual demographics.)
+An archetypical example of actual male toxicity, was the aforementioned “gamergate”, where some males were pissed that merely most, rather than all, video games, are for them.
+These ’gaters ran around being shrill online and managed to legitimate a movement that had amongst them angry males who like righteously making rape threats at a putative conspiracy of women influencing video game coverage using their naughty vaginas.

-A lot of this is about the spiraling unintended consequences of angry people attempting to have real discourse online.
+A lot of this is about the spiraling unintended consequences of angry people attempting to have real discourse online, e.g. toxoplasma of rage effects.

 Underdogs, make no mistake, can be vicious and cruel and evil, all the more so because they have a grievance to justify their viciousness.
 But to be an underdog is to lack power.
 It means, by definition, that you’re weak, where the overdog is strong.